jduimovich/kubelinter-sarif-poc/README.md

 This output can be used used in IDEs and Github Actions Integrations

 There is a version of this script integrated into github action is here https://github.com/jduimovich/kube-linter-action forked from the original stackrox action.
+This repo uses this action and will have some security scan issues found in this repo.
+To use this yourself, fork this repo, and run the action manually from the actions tab.

 ```
 name: Lint  Requests